sgttwld/sgttwld.github.io/ls2/slides/graphs.md

 $(ii)$ _it contains a head-to-head node that is __not__ in $C$, nor any of its descendants is in $C$_

-Here, a _descendant_ of a (oparent) node is any node that can be reached from its parent by following arrows.
+Here, a _descendant_ of a (parent) node is any node that can be reached from its parent by following arrows.

 __Theorem__ ([Pearl 1988](https://www.sciencedirect.com/book/9780080514895/probabilistic-reasoning-in-intelligent-systems)): _If all possible paths from $A$ to $B$ are blocked by $C$ then the random variables in $A$ are independent from the ones in $B$ given the random variables in $C$._